ClaudioCamile/voice-accessible-internet/README.md

 One of the things that excites me the most and makes me passionate about is dealing with the endless realms of voice recognition specs, researches, learning, coding, etc'...
 It can be said that this is just the tip of the iceberg, I know things are not really new , and many friends everywhere have done wonderful things long before That I "hatched the egg," but I just admit it's a simple fascinating tool.

 Now let's leave for a second the big money of security and identification, smart homes, court detention facilities and more - countless applications.

-Let's take a moment out of the financial speed and the constant running after the money, okay?
-A person who has a billion in it's bank - and knows that in another ten minutes he is going to die, will give his entire billion in another ten minutes of respite - unless he / she is very unconnected to itself at all, and things are clear, known and simple.
+Let's take a moment and stop out of the financial maraton and the constant running after money, okay?
+A person who has a billion in it's bank - and knows that in another ten minutes he is going to die, will give his entire billion for some more few minutes of breathing unless he or she is very unconnected to itself at all.

-Thank God we all see, taste and hear fine, but quietly, without making "unnecessary" noise, there are many, many brothers and sisters that for them it's a whole different story,  a whole different world, their encounter with a world very different from ours - a completely different experience, and I say the words very gently and carefully.
+Things are clear, known and simple.
+Thank God we all see, taste and hear fine, but quietly, without making "unnecessary" noise, there are many, many of us that for them it's a whole different story, a whole different world, their encounter with a world very different from ours - a completely different experience, and I say the words very gently and carefully.

 Most of us prefer to close our eyes, shat up our ears and interests, that's in order to divide ourselves from then rather than experience  with them in a far destance unreichable solidarity away their pain - what they feall, how they taste ther lifes, are they a lone? don't we too!